Interview with a Hitman: Plot

-Viktor returns to his apartment, turning on the shower, and Sergei sneaks in to dispatch him.
-Viktor has been trained well, though, and takes Sergei prisoner, disarming him.
-They sit down and discuss how things had come to this point.
-It is clear that the two men have high regard for each other, but Sergei explains that he was compelled to kill Viktor by orders from Trafficant (even though he does not want to do it).
-He has no choice – either he can kill Viktor, or he himself will be killed.
-Only Viktor walks away.
-Knowing that the Romanian mafia will not rest until they believe him to be dead, Viktor puts in a body double in his place, and burns his apartment out.

-Having thus faked his own death, he begins a new life in London by retrieving a wanted informant for a London mafia boss.
+Having thus faked his own death, he begins a new life in London, by retrieving a wanted informant for a London mafia boss.
 Having proved his skill, he is next tasked with killing a British police officer who cannot be bought.
-This is accomplished by using liquid nicotine in the man's coffee at a coffee shop, which induces heart failure.
-After this success, he is invited to celebrate with the mafia boss and two women.
-They are attacked on their way to celebrate, and discover that the boss's lieutenant sold them out.
-He kills the lieutenant, and is invited to replace him, but declines.
+This is accomplished by using liquid nicotine in the man's coffee, which induces heart failure.
+Celebrating with the mafia boss and two women, they are attacked, and discover that the boss's lieutenant sold them out.
+He kills the lieutenant, is invited to replace him, but declines.
 As a parting request, the boss asks him to kill a female reporter who is writing an article about him.